Which of the following is not a property of the linear correlatio... | Study Prep in Pearson+

 1

-Step 1: Understand what the linear correlation coefficient \(r\) represents.
-It measures the strength and direction of a linear relationship between two variables.
+Recall the definition of the linear correlation coefficient \(r\): it measures the strength and direction of a linear relationship between two variables.

-Step 3: Recognize that \(r\) is a unitless measure, meaning it is unaffected by the units of measurement of the variables.
-This allows comparison across different datasets.
+Recognize that \(r\) is unaffected by changes in the scale of either variable, meaning if you multiply or add a constant to one variable, \(r\) remains the same.

-Step 4: Identify that \(r\) specifically measures linear relationships.
-It does not accurately describe the strength of nonlinear relationships between variables.
+Note that \(r\) specifically measures linear relationships, so it does not accurately describe the strength of nonlinear relationships.

-Step 5: Conclude that the statement claiming \(r\) can be used to describe the strength of any nonlinear relationship is incorrect, as \(r\) is designed only for linear relationships.
+Therefore, the statement that '\(r\) can be used to describe the strength of any nonlinear relationship' is not a property of the linear correlation coefficient.

 Watch next